hikotei/2023_11_18-SE-Europe-Data_Challenge/README.md

 ### Prediction

-- 1 step ahead forecast are made
+- 1 step ahead forecast are made; we use a static model and data upto t to predict the value for t+1